-All submissions received must include the OMB Control Number 1615-0106 in the body of the letter, the agency name and Docket ID USCIS-2009-0010.
+All submissions received must include the OMB Control Number 1615-0106 in the subject box, the agency name and Docket ID USCIS-2009-0010.
 To avoid duplicate submissions, please use only one of the following methods to submit comments:

 Written comments and suggestions from the public and affected agencies should address one or more of the following four points: